Course Outline

 - Challenges and considerations in embedded systems development for government

-- Introduction to Rust for embedded systems programming in the public sector
+- Introduction to Rust for embedded systems programming for government

 - Installing Rust for embedded systems development for government

-- Configuring development tools and environment for government use
+- Configuring the development tools and environment for government use

-- Exploring embedded development platforms and microcontrollers suitable for government applications
+- Exploring embedded development platforms and microcontrollers for government applications

-- Overview of Rust syntax and concepts relevant to embedded systems in the public sector
+- Overview of Rust syntax and concepts relevant to embedded systems for government

 - Memory management and ownership in embedded systems programming for government